sainivesh7/FlutterApp/README.md

-# socproject
+# RealEstate App

-A new Flutter project.
+A Flutter project which is specifically developed for RealEstate.

 ## Getting Started